-In terms of effectiveness as stop smoking aids, a recent Cochrane Review of 78 studies with 22,000 participants published in 2022, found that e-cigarettes are a more effective smoking cessation aid than NRT.
+In terms of effectiveness as stop smoking aids, a recent Cochrane Review of 78 studies with 22,000 participants published in 2022, found that cytisine and e-cigarettes were on a par for efficacy and NRT was a little less effective11.
 People were more likely to stop smoking for at least six months using nicotine e-cigarettes, than using nicotine replacement therapies, such as patches and gums.
 Nicotine e-cigarettes also led to higher quit rates than e-cigarettes without nicotine, or no stop smoking intervention.

-PCRS therefore advocate currently that people wishing to quit using tobacco should be offered the most effective but the least harmful methods first to support a quit attempt, which is currently, a prescribed combination of NRT because its safety profile exceeds that of nicotine containing e-cigarettes.
+Nevertheless, PCRS advocate currently that people wishing to quit using tobacco should be offered the most effective but the least harmful methods first to support a quit attempt, which is currently, a prescribed combination of NRT because its safety profile exceeds that of nicotine containing ecigarettes.